 Figure 7: [a] The P-P Plot of Δh-occupancy at each time from initialisation (h). [b] Histogram of midnight occupancies recorded on Ward 5D during the 560-day observation period, overlaid with the estimated p.m.f. generated by the simulation (ignoring time-dependence).

-Figures 6b and 7b compar the overall observed and simulated occupancy distributions for the ED and for Ward 5D.
-For the ED the distribution of real midnight occupancy is positively-skewed, is quite unlikely to be near, or at its maximum capacity, and is well represented by infiniteserver assumption.
+Figures 6b and 7b show the results of more traditional validation tests, simply comparing the overall (i.e. averaged over all 80 weeks) observed and simulated occupancy distributions for the ED and for Ward 5D.
+Whilst obtaining these overall distributions are not the purpose of the symbiotic simulations, they do help understand the strengths and weaknesses of the chosen model.
+For the ED the distribution of real midnight occupancy is positively-skewed, is quite unlikely to be near, or at its maximum capacity, and hence is relatively well represented by infinite-server assumption.
 On the other hand, as Figure 7b shows, the capacity of Ward 5D is often reached, which stops further patient stays from occurring.
-This behaviour will clearly not be mimicked when ing infinite capacity wards.
-However, as noted in Section 3.3, one use of infiniteserver models is to warn management of the likelihood of demand exceeding capacity, rather than attempting to model the detail of the possible consequences.
+This behaviour will clearly not be mimicked when assuming infinite capacity wards.
+However, as noted in Section 3.3, one important use of infinite-server models is to warn management of the likelihood of demand exceeding capacity, rather than attempting to model the detail of the possible consequences.
 Hence, as will be seen in Section 6, whilst the validation test for Ward 5D warns us that it will not fully reproduce actual ward occupancies, it can nevertheless provide a valuable warning that there will be occupancy problems to be dealt with.

 In summary, this section has focused on the development of a new validation technique suitable for stochastic symbiotic simulation in which the time-dependence of the simulation outputs is accounted for, and which are well suited to bed management applications.
 By defining the Δh random variable, the observed metric can be pooled in such a way that comparisons can be made with the simulated metric, whose distribution evolves with time-from-initialisation.
 Since Δh is analysed via a comparison of the entire empirical distribution function, differences in trend, variability, or cycling behaviour which may occur over time, can all be detected.